kepler16/gx.cljc/docs/docs/01-intro.md

    :user/lang '(get (gx/ref :user/data) :spoken-language)})
 ```

- Here we have static node `:user/data` and two dependend nodes `:user/name` and `:user/lang`.
+ Here we have a static node `:user/data` and two dependent nodes `:user/name` and `:user/lang`.
 The next step is **normalization**:

  ```clojure
  (def normalized (gx/normalize graph-config fancy-graph))
  ```
  This step is not mandatory since every signal call normalizes unnormalized nodes.
- A normalization is a process of converting your graph to state machine where each node becomes signal receiver:
+Normalization is a process of converting your graph to a state machine where each node becomes a signal receiver:
  ```clojure
 #:user{:data
        ;; startup signal definition